-Meeting of Friends in Wales – next meeting is in
+Meeting of Friends in Wales – next meeting:

 How can we make our Quaker meetings simpler?
 Britain Yearly Meeting is changing how it supports Quaker meetings, and moving, together with Woodbrooke, to a meeting-centred, more responsive approach.
 Paul Parker, Recording Clerk of BYM, will join us to explore how this could work in Wales, to answer our questions, and hear what we think is needed.